-In the review section on this site there is a review of William Faulkners, As I Lay Dying in the review section one of Addie's five children, Vardaman, says after she dies, that he believes she is a fish.
+In the review section on this site there is a review of William Faulkners, As I Lay Dying.
+The review includes an interesting comment from one of Addie's five children, Vardaman, when he says after she dies, that he believes she is a fish.

-When he said this Vardaman had caught a fish and then he cut it all up into little pieces; once it was cut up, it was no longer a fish.
+When he said this Vardaman had recently caught a fish and then he had cut it up into little pieces; once it was cut up, it was no longer a fish.
 The comment he makes, “My Mother is a fish”, stands out as odd.
 We may ask ourselves why Faulkner had Vardaman say this?

 Addie was his mother, and then she was not his mother, the same as for the fish, she is a not-mother, so she must be a fish.